heyx3/MantleDiver.jl/design_docs/main.md

 The following things can appear within the mining area:

-* Pressurized Lava which explodes when melted, causing nearby rock to melt
+* Pressurized Lava which explodes when drilled, causing nearby rock to melt
 * A flow of liquid mantle, which will push your pod along it if you move into it
 * "Uber-mineral" blocks which contain many valuable materials within it
-* Remnants of earlier mining pods and the paths they carved out, which could hint at mineral locations
+* Remnants of earlier mining pods and the paths they carved out, exposing a rich mineral vein
 * Unstable rock which collapses if you sit the pod on top of it
-* Areas with black smoke that obscure the physical view (but not other sensors)
+* Hot areas with black smoke that cause gradual hull damage and obscure the physical view (but not other sensors)

 As you go deeper, more interesting and dangerous things appear: